tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ## Disclaimer

-Some things could have been further automatized but I prioritized modularization and separation of concerns.<br>
+Some things could have been further automated but I prioritized modularization and separation of concerns.<br>

-For example, the EKS cluster could have been deployed with ArgoCD installed in one pipeline, but I wanted to have them separated so that each module is focused on it's specific task, making each of them more recyclable.
+For example, the EKS cluster could have been deployed with ArgoCD installed in one pipeline, but I wanted to have them separated so that each module is focused on its specific task, making each of them more recyclable.

 Also, please do submit an issue if you find any errors or you have any good ideas on how to improve this, I would love to hear them.